Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/admin/support/tonga.md

 ## <a name="hours"></a>Horas
 ### <a name="billing-support"></a>Soporte de facturación:

-Inglés: lunes a viernes 2 PM-10 PM
+Inglés: Mon-Fri 2 PM-10 PM

 ### <a name="technical-support"></a>Soporte técnico: